gadgetron/GadgetronOnlineClass/README.md

 ### 1.3 - Basic reconstruction using Python  (16:00 -> 17:00 CEST)

-The primary goal of this [lesson]( ) introduces the python gadget and the ismsmrd-python-toolboxes that contains various toolboxes dedicated to common issues.
+The primary goal of this [lecture](https://github.com/gadgetron/GadgetronOnlineClass/tree/master/Material/Day1/Lecture3) introduces the python gadget and the ismsmrd-python-toolboxes that contains various toolboxes dedicated to common issues.
 Its different submodules correspond to different applications, such as fourier transfrom, coil sensitivity map estimation, grappa reconstruction, etc.

 **See also**: